andrea-berling/lispv/README.md

 # Future extensions

-This project was brought forewards for learning purposes.
+This project was brought forwards for learning purposes.
 There is room for many improvements, such as:

+- [ ] implementing an interactive web app with a code editor, the compiler and a simulator runner and inspector.
-- [ ] the simulator should have isa extensions, like M (multiplication and division), F (floating point), D (double precision).
+- [ ] the simulator should have ISA extensions, like M (multiplication and division), F (floating point), D (double precision).
 - [ ] the compiled code should follow the official [ABI](https://riscv.org/wp-content/uploads/2024/12/riscv-calling.pdf).
 - [ ] there should be an intermediate representation of the AST before compilation, that is the [A-normal form](https://en.wikipedia.org/wiki/A-normal_form).
 - [ ] the compiled version of the language should support all the features of the interpreted version.
-- [ ] the interprer should have memory optimizations and [tail call recursion](https://en.wikipedia.org/wiki/Tail_call) to prevent stack overflows.
+- [ ] the interpreter should have memory optimizations and [tail call recursion](https://en.wikipedia.org/wiki/Tail_call) to prevent stack overflows.
 - [ ] the parser library should allow the programmer to easily specify _NOT_.
+- [ ] the code is already commented in part, but it should have some more clarifications and some parts should be refactored to the overall style.

 # References

-- [Build your own lisp](https://buildyourownlisp.com/) by [Daniel Holden](https://github.com/orangeduck) - a web book that shows how to implement a lisp interpreter with C.
+- [Build your own lisp](https://buildyourownlisp.com/) by [Daniel Holden](https://github.com/orangeduck) - a web book that shows how to implement a lisp interpreter in C.
 - [Digital design and computer architecture - riscv edition](https://pages.hmc.edu/harris/ddca/ddcarv.html) by Sarah L. Harris and David Harris - particularly helpful for its chapter 6, with focus on code translation from C to assembly, and assembly programming.
-- [RISC-V RV32I Base Instruction Set](./notes/rv32i.pdf) - for referencing the instruction bitwise representations.
+- [RISC-V RV32I Base Instruction Set](./notes/rv32i.pdf) - for referencing the instructions' bitwise representations.

 # Considerations

-I can say that this has been my first true creative and complex programming project.
+I can say that this has been my first complex programming project for it made use of high level software engineering and low level knowledge of digital systems.

-No use of ai

-100s of hours
+I have not received help by LLMs for the organization of code nor for implementing algorithms (and it shows).
+The algorithms used here are unoptimized and sometimes redundant by intention.
+What I've wanted to achieve with this project was exploring programming languages and computer architecture, and exemplifying them in a working program.

+I have instead conversed with ChatGPT for research purposes.
+One of the most fruitful chats I'm attaching [here](./notes/lispv.pdf).

+It took 100s of hours and 1000s of lines of code to compile the factorial function and run it in the simulator, here is a rundown:

 ```bash
 vale@think:~/sou+/ts/lispv(dev)$ cloc src test